Skip to main content

 }];

-Through the callback of the RCMessage's sendMediaMessage method, the RC server will always notify you of the media file upload progress and whether your message has been successfully sent.
-If the sending fails due to any issue, the exception will be returned via the callback method.
+Through the callback methods of RCCoreClient's sendMediaMessage method, the RC server will always notify the media file upload progress and whether your message has been successfully sent.
+If sending fails due to any issue, the exception will also be returned via callback methods.

-The method for sending media messages defaults to uploading the media file to RC's file server.
-You can download media message files in the client application.
-RC has set limits on the size of uploaded media files, with GIFs limited to 2 MB and file uploads limited to 100 MB.
-If you need to increase the limit, you can [submit a ticket].
+The media message sending method defaults to uploading media files to RC's file server.
+You can download media message files in your client application.
+RC imposes size limits on uploaded media files: GIFs are limited to 2 MB, while file uploads are capped at 100 MB.
+If you need to increase the GIF file size limit, you can [submit a ticket], but the file upload limit cannot be adjusted.

 tip

-Sending Media Messages and Uploading to Your Own Server
+Sending Media Messages Uploaded to Your Own Server

-You can directly send files hosted on your server.
-Pass the URL of the media file (indicating its location) as a parameter when constructing the media message content.
-In this case, your file will not be hosted on RC's server.
-When you send a file message with a remote URL, there is no limit on the file size, and you can directly use the sendMessage method to send the message.
+You can directly send files already hosted on your server.
+Pass the media file's URL (indicating its location) as a parameter when constructing the media message content.
+In this case, your files won't be hosted on RC servers.
+When sending file messages with remote URLs, there are no size restrictions, and you can directly use the sendMessage method to send the message.

-If you want the SDK to send the message after you have successfully uploaded it, you can use the sendMediaMessage method of RCCoreClient, as follows:
+If you want the SDK to send the message after your upload succeeds, you can use the sendMediaMessage method of RCCoreClient as follows:

-• During the media file upload process, you can call the updateBlock and errorBlock of [RCUploadMediaStatusListener] to notify the SDK of the current upload progress and status of the media file.
+1. Call the sendMediaMessage: interface to send media messages.
+During media file upload, you can call updateBlock and errorBlock of RCUploadMediaStatusListener to notify the IMLib SDK of the current upload progress and status.

-• After the upload is complete, obtain the network file URL.
-Get the current RCMessage object through the currentMessage property of [RCUploadMediaStatusListener], and set the corresponding URL field in the content of the RCMessage object to the successfully uploaded network file URL.
+2. After upload completes, obtain the network file URL.
+Get the current RCMessage object via the currentMessage property of RCUploadMediaStatusListener, then set the corresponding URL field in the content of the RCMessage object to the successfully uploaded network file URL.

-• Call the successBlock of [RCUploadMediaStatusListener] to notify the SDK that the file upload is complete.
+3. Call the successBlock of RCUploadMediaStatusListener to notify the IMLib SDK that file upload is complete.

 RCImageMessage *mediaMessageContent = [RCImageMessage messageWithImageURI:@"path/to/image"];

-mediaMessageContent.full = YES; // Image messages support sending the original image
+mediaMessageContent.full = YES; // Image messages support sending as original image

 RCMessage *message = [[RCMessage alloc]